DarlingtonProgramming/DarBots-Shared-Doc/sharedlib/README.md

 ![Motor Rotation Definition](../static/image/MotorRotation.jpg)

-When you are initializing a `RobotWheel` class that uses `RobotAxis` as its coordinate system, the rotation of the wheel is the positive counterclockwise angle (or negative clockwise angle) with respect to the Z axis.
+When you are initializing a `RobotWheel` class that uses `RobotAxis` as its coordinate system, the rotation of the wheel is the positive counterclockwise angle (or negative clockwise angle) of the wheel shaft with respect to the Z axis.

+## The basis of Async - RobotNonBlockingDevice

+The `RobotNonBlockingDevice` is a java interface that standardizes all the behaviors of sensors that requires time to perform its job.
+It has three methods. `isBusy()`, which tells if the sensor has been assigned any work to do. `updateStatus()`, which lets the sensor check if the work is done. and `waitUntilFinish()` that gives programmer the ability to let the code to wait for the sensor to finish detecting before the next line of code gets executed.

+## Connecting Motors to the program - RobotMotorType

+`RobotMotorType` is an java abstract class that gives a standardized interface for MotorControllers to get the specifications of motors.
+The specifications stored in `RobotMotorType` include `CountsPerRev`, the number of channel rises for the motor to turn one cycle, `RevolutionPerSecond`, the number of cycles the motor can go through in one second.

+## Uniformly control encoder-attached motors and no-encoder attached motors - RobotMotor

+`RobotMotor` is an interface that standardizes all motor behaviors and gives programmers the ability to let some motion parts to be encoder-optional. `RobotMotorWithEncoder` uses encoder values for its speed control, position readings and etc while `RobotMotorWithoutEncoder` uses motor specifications in `RobotMotorType` to calculate rotations the motor went through.

+## Smooth motion, right now - RobotMotorController

+`RobotMotorController` is a java class that gives the `RobotMotor` the ability to run tasks and automatically queue up tasks.
+It accepts `RobotMotorTask` implementions to be put into its task list and gives callback ability to tasks getting executed.

+## RobotMotionSystem - the fundemental base of treating every chassis equally!

+`RobotMotionSystem` is a java abstract class that gives uniform control over chassis, it also have the ability to queue up motion tasks for the robot motion system.
+It also put motors' encoder values into the `Robot2DPositionTracker` class.

+## Robot2DPositionTracker - Where am I?

+`Robot2DPositionTracker` is a class where our team put consideration of Mathematics into our programming.
+Its input values are automatically feed by `RobotMotionSystem`, and programmers only need to read its values.